How to Play H.O.R.S.E. Poker

 The final game of the rotation is Seven Card Stud Eight or Better.
 Players are required to form two different five-card hands from seven dealt to them.
 One hand should be as high as possible and the other should be as low as possible.
 The highest-ranking hand will scoop half of the pot.
 The other half of the pot goes to the player who has made the lowest ranking five-card hand, providing they have qualified by having no card higher than an eight.
 If they have not qualified, then the high-hand winner is awarded the entire pot.

 While H.O.R.S.E. games at the World Series of Poker (WSOP) are famous, they are not so easily found online.
 But it is out there, and an increasing number of poker rooms are offering it.
 Our advice is to visit our online poker sites page to look at those that are legally operating in your state.
-You can find information about what is legal on our states pages.
+You can find information about what is legal on our betting sites in US states pages.
 In the meantime, here are some of the poker rooms that we recommend most highly: